API Documentation

 traval.rulelib.rule_outside_n_sigma(series, n=2.0)[source]

-Detection rule, set values outside of n * standard deviation to NaN
+Detection rule, set values outside of n * standard deviation to NaN.

-• series (pd.Series) – timeseries in which suspect values are identified
+• series (pd.Series) – time series in which suspect values are identified

 • n (float, optional) – number of standard deviations to use, by default 2

-corrections – a series with same index as the input timeseries containing corrections.
+corrections – a series with same index as the input time series containing corrections.
 Suspect values are set to np.nan.

-Return type
+Return type:

 pd.Series